Oghma-Infinium/Fahluaan/README.md

 Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) on this github and place it in a folder such as `C:\Wabbajack`. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Skyrim's Steam folder**.
 I recommend placing it on an SSD as it will work quicker on there.

-#### Downloading and Installing Arisen
+#### Downloading and Installing Fahluaan

-Downloading and installing Arisen can take a while depending on your internet connection and computer.
-To install Arisen, complete the following steps.
+Downloading and installing Fahluaan can take a while depending on your internet connection and computer.
+To install Fahluaan, complete the following steps.

 1. Open Wabbajack and click `Browse Modlists`
-2. Press the download button on Arisen and wait for it to download.
+2. Press the download button on Fahluaan and wait for it to download.
-3. Set the installation folder to be somewhere like C:\Games\Arisen. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
+3. Set the installation folder to be somewhere like C:\Games\Fahluaan. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
 > The download location does not need to be on a SSD, but it makes installing faster.
 4. Press the play button to begin.
 5. Turn on your favorite show or a nice long video essay Wabbajack does its thing.
 Alternatively read through this readme again.